Robert Wharff

 Robert Wharff is an American politician serving as a member of the Wyoming House of Representatives from the 49th district.
-Elected in November 2020, he assumed office on January 4, 2021.
+Elected in November 2024, he assumed office in January 2025.

 Background

 Wharff was born and raised in Salt Lake City.
 He earned a Bachelor of Science degree in wildlife management from Utah State University.
 Since 2002, Wharff has worked as the executive director of Wyoming Sportsmen for Fish & Wildlife.
 Wharff was elected to the Wyoming House of Representatives in November 2020 and assumed office on January 4, 2021.

+Instead of seeking re-election to the state house, in 2022, Wharff ran in the Republican primary for the Wyoming Senate seat representing the 15th district.
+He was defeated in the primary.

+In 2024, Wharff was once again elected to the state house.